LeosonH/triage/src/triage/component/results_schema/README.md

 	>>> upgrade_db('database.yaml')
 	```

-	- *The alembic command*.
-Triage uses alembic for schema migrations (more on that below).
-You can use this command directly, but you just have to tell alembic about the triage environment and config.
-For simply upgrading the database this is probably the most complicated option to get going, though if you want to use other alembic functionality this is needed. `PYTHONPATH='./src' alembic -c src/triage/component/results_schema/alembic.ini -x db_config_file=database.yaml upgrade head`

 This command will create a 'results' schema and the necessary tables.

 ## Modifying the schema

+To make modifications to the schema, you should be working in a cloned version of the repository.

 [Alembic](http://alembic.zzzcomputing.com/en/latest/tutorial.html) is a schema migrations library written in Python.
 It allows us to auto-generate migrations to run incremental database schema changes, such as adding or removing a column.
 This is done by comparing the definition of a schema in code with that of a live database.
 There are many valid ways to create migrations, which you can read about in [Alembic's documentation](http://alembic.zzzcomputing.com/en/latest/tutorial.html).
 But here is a common workflow we will use to modify the schema.
+Throughout, we'll use a wrapper script, `scripts/alembic`, bundled in the triage repository that wraps calls to the 'alembic' command with the correct options for running within triage.
+We'll only have a few examples here, but this script just passes all arguments to the 'alembic' command so if you know your way around alembic you can perform whatever operations you want there.

-1. Have a candidate database for comparison.
-You can use a toy database for this that you upgrade to the current master, or use your project database if the results schema has not been manually modified.
+1. Create a candidate database for comparison if you don't have one already.
+You can use a toy database for this, or use your project database if the results schema has not been manually modified.
+Populate `database.yaml` in the repo root with the credentials, and upgrade it to the current HEAD: `./scripts/alembic upgrade head`

 2. Make the desired modifications to [results_schema.schema](src/triage/component/results_schema/schema.py).

-3. From within the results schema directory, autogenerate a migration: `PYTHONPATH='./src' alembic -c src/triage/component/results_schema/alembic.ini -x db_config_file=database.yaml revision --autogenerate` - This will look at the difference between your schema definition and the database, and generate a new file in results_schema/alembic/versions/.
+3. From within the results schema directory, autogenerate a migration: `./scripts/alembic revision --autogenerate` - This will look at the difference between your schema definition and the database, and generate a new file in results_schema/alembic/versions/.

 4. Inspect the file generated in step 3 and make sure that the changes it is suggesting make sense.
 Make any modifications you want; the autogenerate functionality is just meant as a guideline.

-5. Upgrade the database: `PYTHONPATH='./src/' alembic -c src/triage/component/results_schema/alembic.ini -x db_config_file=database.yaml upgrade head`
+5. Upgrade the database: `./scripts/alembic upgrade head`

 6. Update the [factories file](src/tests/results_tests/factories.py) with your changes - see more on factories below if you are unfamiliar with them.